mcpar-land/bevy_ascii/README.md

 # To do

+- [ ] **Performance!** Right now performance is really awful.
+Some sort of way to utilize a GPU would be cool.
 - [ ] Write documentation
 - [ ] Add 'background inheritance,' where the nearest background color is applied if there are characters above it with no background set.
 - [ ] add more examples to test complex functionality